Arvind-rawat70/Shopkeeper-AI-An-Agentic-AI-Based-Daily-Business-Assistant/README.md

 ## 💡 What Makes This Different From a Chatbot

 It doesn't just generate text — it detects intent, routes to the right agent, pulls real data, runs analysis (including ML predictions where relevant), and returns a grounded, actionable recommendation.

+Current Status

+Phase 1 is largely completed, with database integration and tool testing still being finalized.

+Your current flow is:

+User Query → Groq LLM → LangGraph → Database Tool → MySQL → Real Business Data → AI Response

+The next major step is to turn these tools into specialized agents such as the Inventory Agent, Sales Agent, Purchase Recommendation Agent, and Business Analyst Agent.